emorynlp/ConvoSense/README.md

 * Python >=3.9
 * `requirements.txt`
-    * Usage: pip install -r requirements.txt -f https://download.pytorch.org/whl/torch_stable.html
+    * Usage: `pip install -r requirements.txt -f https://download.pytorch.org/whl/torch_stable.html`
-    * IMPORTANT: Make sure to update the `torch` installation to be compatible with the GPU on your machine.
+    * IMPORTANT: Make sure to update the `torch` requirement to be compatible with the GPU on your machine.

 ## Data